AlonsoVallejo/ESP32_IoT_GreenHouse/frontend/readme.md

 - **Responsive Design**:
   - Optimized for desktop and mobile devices.

-- **Default Settings Management**:
-  - Automatically displays default settings if no user-defined settings exist in the backend.

-- **Settings Update Integration**:
+- **Settings Management**:
-  - Reflects updated settings fetched from the backend every 15 seconds.

-- **Future Hosting**:
-  - The frontend is designed to be hosted on a public platform like Firebase Hosting for easy access.
+  - Fetches and displays device settings.
+  - Allows users to update settings for the selected device.

+- **Friendly Error Handling**:
+  - If a device has no data, the dashboard and settings display a clear message to the user.

 ---